 A Freelancer’s Guide To The Different Payment Methods In The Philippines

-During the pandemic, there was a 206 percent increase in the number of freelancers in the Philippines according to a report done by Payoneer.
+According to mobile wallet app GCash and financial services firm Payoneer’s 2022 report, over 1.5 million Filipinos are now freelancing on international online platforms.
+The recent pandemic years also saw a 206 percent increase in the number of freelancers in the Philippines according to a report by Payoneer.

 With that being said, the demand for a seamless payment method overseas is greater than ever.
 For freelancers just entering the trade, this aspect of the job may be one of the biggest hurdles that they may have to overcome.